MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/faqs.md

 ## Do Microsoft Search users earn Microsoft Rewards?

-Microsoft Search searches do not earn Rewards points and are never associated with a user's Microsoft account.
+Microsoft Search searches earn Rewards points if a user is signed in with their work/school account, but also has a Microsoft account (e.g., Live.com, Outlook.com, Hotmail.com) linked to Microsoft Rewards.

 ## Does Microsoft Search respect existing file permissions?